cdhigh/KindleEar/docs/English/reader.md

 The extracted word is sent to your deployed KindleEar site for translation, and the response is displayed.

-1. To use the dictionary function, first configure the translation engine and languages in "Advanced"/"Reader" options page.

-2. When encountering an unfamiliar word while reading, open the menu, select "Dictionary" to enter dictionary mode (no indication/tips is shown).
-Click the word to be queried, and dictionary mode will automatically exit after the query.
-To query again, click "Dictionary" in the menu again.

-3. Click anywhere inside the pop-up dictionary box to close it.
+### Installing Dictionaries
+1. KindleEar supports online dictionaries such as [dict.org](https://dict.org/), [dict.cc](https://www.dict.cc/), [dict.cn](http://dict.cn/), and [Merriam-Webster](https://www.merriam-webster.com/).
+These dictionaries require no installation and are ready to use out of the box.
+2. KindleEar also supports offline dictionaries in the stardict format.
+After downloading the corresponding dictionary, unzip it into the `data/dict` directory.
+You can organize different dictionaries into subdirectories.
+Then, restart the KindleEar service to refresh the dictionary list.

-4. By default, American English morphology queries are supported.
+3. By default, American English morphology queries are supported.
 If you need to support morphology rules for other languages, please download the corresponding Hunspell format files (.dic/.aff), and then copy them to `data/dict/morphology`.
 Be careful not to store them in a subdirectory.
 KindleEar will automatically use the morphology rules that match the book's language.
 As for where to download Hunspell/MySpell morphology files, you can search on websites such as GitHub or SourceForge.
 Additionally, here is a [link](https://sourceforge.net/projects/goldendict/files/better%20morphologies/1.0/) you can check.

+### Using Dictionaries
+1. To use the dictionary function, first configure the translation engine and languages in "Advanced"/"Dictionary" options page.

+2. When encountering an unfamiliar word while reading.
+2.1.
+If the top-left corner dictionary mode is activated (by default), clicking on the top-left corner of the page will enter the dictionary lookup mode.
+2.2.
+Open the menu and click on the 'Dictionary' icon.
+After entering the dictionary lookup mode, a dictionary indicator will appear in the top-left corner of the page.
+Click on the word you want to look up, and the lookup mode will automatically exit after the lookup.

+3. Click anywhere inside the pop-up dictionary box to close it.